PMK-Probing-Solutions-Germany/pmk-probes/README.md

 ## Description

-The PMK Probes package is an easy-to-use interface for Python to control probes by PMK.
+The PMK Probes package is an easy-to-use interface for Python to control active oscilloscope probes by PMK.